 If you or a loved one has been injured or become ill due to the negligence of a medical provider in Hawaii, we are skilled at managing the complexities of even the most confounding medical malpractice claims.

 Your proper care and making sure you get fair treatment are our main concerns.
 We have the experience and resources to fully investigate what happened and who is at fault.
-Contact the Hawaii medical negligence attorneys at Kurzban, Kurzban, Tetzeli, and Pratt for a free consultation by clicking here or calling 866-377-3676.
+Contact the Hawaii medical negligence attorneys at Kurzban, Kurzban, Tetzeli, and Pratt, P.A. for a free consultation by clicking here or calling 866-377-3676.